Skilled Worker Visa UK

 - Have already met this requirement as a part of any previous application for entry clearance

-The general salary threshold under the Skilled Worker Visa route is £25,600 a year.
-This means that your salary must equal or exceed this number and 100% of the going rate for the occupation, whichever is higher.
+The general salary threshold under the Skilled Worker Visa route is £38,700 a year.
+This means that your salary must equal or exceed this number or the going rate for the occupation, whichever is higher.
 The assessment will be based on guaranteed basic gross pay.

-Workers falling into specific categories might be paid less than the above amount, provided that they score additional “tradable point” for other attributes, such as:
+Workers falling into specific categories might be paid less than the above amount, provided that they score additional “tradable point” for other attributes.
+All of these individual categories are worth 20 tradeable points.

 As well as meeting the minimum salary threshold, you will also need to meet other financial requirements.
 You must have cash funds of at least £1,270 available to sustain yourself while in the UK.
 This money must be held in your bank account for at least 28 consecutive days prior to your application.

-The Skilled Worker visa application fees range from £625 to £1,423, depending on your circumstances.
+The Skilled Worker visa cost can range from £769 to £1,751, depending on your circumstances.

 When applying for your visa, you also need to take the following expenses into account: